One thing seems clear about the marijuana coming out of Colorado: It will get you high. Really, really high.

 This knowledge of how marijuana works and the effect of terpenes isn’t being put to use and studied, however, because the U.S. government only allows medical researchers to use pot grown at the University of Mississippi.

-A recent story in Nature explained that the National Institute on Drug Abuse recently increased spending on marijuana research.
+A recent explained that the National Institute on Drug Abuse recently increased spending on marijuana research.
 Last year two new strains of pot were grown at the Mississippi lab: One with high levels of CBD and low level levels of THC and the other with balanced levels of both.

 But LaFrate said the pot is still extremely weak and not at all representative of what is available either medically or on the street.